vikramhemchandar/git_assignment_HeroVired/README.md

 > [!NOTE]
 > End of LFS Program

 ## Program 3.
-GeormetryCalculator Application
+GeormetryCalculator Pythong Program

 A simple Python app that provides basic area calculator for Rectangle and Circle.